 Fellows also benefit from working in interdisciplinary teams – including nurses, pharmacists, social workers, and physical and occupational therapists – and train alongside geriatric psychiatrists and dentists.
 “Our fellowship program teaches you how to think holistically about a patient and his or her goals of care,” explains Dr. Rothbaum.

-Reflecting on her experience, Dr. Rothbaum says, “It’s been inspiring to work with the staff at Hebrew Rehabilitation Center to see how long-term care can be practiced.
-The nurses know who the residents are as people, and that really helps to inform their medical care.
+Reflecting on her experience, Dr. Rothbaum says, “It’s been inspiring to work with the staff at Hebrew Rehabilitation Center to see how long-term chronic care can be practiced.
+The nurses know who the patients are as people, and that really helps to inform their medical care.
 HRC’s model of always having a doctor on site, and having doctors dedicated to each floor, is unique.
 I was at HRC for a two-month rotation, and on my last day, I hugged all of my patients.
 I didn’t see them as patients, they were grandparents or friends.”

 About Teaching at Hebrew SeniorLife